PLAYING SHAKESPEARE WITH DEUTSCHE BANK FAQS.

 If you are a state secondary school from London or Birmingham, please complete the application form for free-to-access tickets, which can be found here.

-All other schools (including secondary state schools outside London and Birmingham, independent schools, and primary schools wishing to bring year 6) will need to complete the application form for subsidised tickets, which will be available from the 29th September.
+All other schools (including secondary state schools outside London and Birmingham, independent schools, and primary schools wishing to bring year 6) will need to complete the application form for subsidised tickets, which will be available from 14 October.

 Please ensure that you complete the correct application form, as submitting the wrong form could lead to delays in your application being processed.